pschlafer/blip/README.md

     > npm start
     Blip server listening on port 8081

-# How to run blip API server

-It's in the api subdirectory.
+You also need to run the blip API server.
+It's in the blip-data-api repository.
+See the README there.

-## Dependencies

-You need node and npm.

-    > npm install .

-## Running it

-    > npm start
-    Blip API server listening on port 8082

 Now open http://localhost:8081 and you should see the login screen and should be able to authenticate with facebook.
 To logout from Facebook to try again open the console and type FB.logout();